giusepe/giusepe.github.io/_posts/2019-08-02-using-fastlane-with-ms-devops-and-xamarin.markdown

 Now it's a good moment to try to build and deploy it locally.
 If everything is working, commit, push your changes and let's move to the next phase.

-Notice that at this point, any other developer just need to install fastlane, run `fastlane match development` and will be ready to work.
+Notice that at this point, any other developer just need to install Fastlane, run `fastlane match development` and will be ready to work.

-Well, remember that I said there's no plugin or task to handle fastlane match inside DevOps?
+Well, remember that I said there's no plugin or task to handle Fastlane match inside DevOps?
 So the solution I found was to write a bash script and call it with a bash task.
 Here is how my script (`fastlane.sh`) looks like:

 ```bash